Ezekwemdesmond/Chronic-Kidney-Disease-Chatbot/README.md

 - **Information Retrieval (RAG)**: Provides accurate information about chronic kidney disease.
 - **Machine Learning Integration**: Utilizes a Random Forest model for classifying CKD and non-CKD cases.

+## Live Demo
+You can access the live version of the chatbot [here](https://chatbot-service-836178923173.europe-west2.run.app/).

 ## Technologies Used
 - **Python**: Core programming language for backend logic.
 - **HTML/CSS/JavaScript**: Frontend development for user interface.
 - **Flask**: Web framework for building the application.
 - **Natural Language Processing (Openai LLM)**: For understanding user queries.
 - **Random Forest**: Machine learning algorithm for classification of CKD cases.
+- **OpenAI API**: For natural language processing capabilities.
+- **Pinecone API**: For managing and querying vector embeddings.

 ## Installation